Law & Policy Program: Research Projects

 To this end Louisiana should examine all the options available for developing a comprehensive water policy, including the experiences of other states and nations.
 It will be difficult to overcome the inertia and vested interests of past and current water law, but it is easier to think rationally before a crisis than in the midst of one.
 Developing model law with input from all interested parties is a logical way to proceed towards consensus on a way forward.
 To that end, the SGLPP will work with the Tulane Institute on Water Resources Law and Policy to develop materials, including model legislation, which will assist lawmakers in their deliberations concerning water law and policy.

-Louisiana has experienced a decline in many of its major fisheries, largely due to both competition from inexpensive imported seafood products and the high cost of fuel for fishing vessels, while seafood consumption nationwide has been simultaneously on the rise.
-Louisiana Sea Grant, through its research, extension and education activities, and its work with industry partners, has helped to stabilize and improve many sectors of the state’s fisheries industry.
-According to the NOAA Aquaculture Program, mariculture (aquaculture of saltwater species) is in its infancy in the U.S., amounting to just over $1 billion of a $70 billion worldwide industry.
-Mariculture creates important new opportunities to meet the increased demand for seafood, but a number of questions need to be addressed for its full potential to be realized.
-Seafood safety also is a growing concern as international trade increases and fish diseases and contamination of imports loom as larger problems.
+Louisiana has experienced a decline in many of its major fisheries while simultaneously seafood consumption nationwide has been on the rise.
+LSG, through its research, extension and education activities, and work with industry partners, has helped to stabilize and improve many sectors of the state’s fisheries seafood producing industries.
+The NOAA Aquaculture Program states that aquaculture is in its infancy in the U.S., amounting to just over $1 billion of a $70 billion worldwide industry.
+This is especially so in Louisiana where aquaculture has the potential to expand economic opportunities which in turn will help meet the increased demand for seafood.
+But many questions need to be addressed for the industry’s full potential to be realized.
+Seafood safety is a growing concern as international trade increases, and fish diseases and contamination of imports loom as larger problems.
 Louisiana Sea Grant plays key roles in advancing public understanding of the nature of these problems and opportunities.

 Law & Policy Research Project: The Louisiana Sea Grant Law & Policy Program has worked closely with the Department of Wildlife and Fisheries and the oyster industry to develop regulations creating an alternative oyster culture permit process.
 This process allows oyster leaseholders to use a portion of their lease to grow oysters using methods other than cultch on bottom, including long line and cages.
 Additionally, the Law & Policy Program received a grant in conjunction with the Mississippi-Alabama Sea Grant Consortium Legal Program to develop factsheets and other outreach information for fishermen interested in alternative oyster culture across the Gulf States.